AnadreaE/BrownShrimpCC/ReadMe.md

 The BrownShrimpCC is a package that simulates the growth and development of the Brown Shrimp (Crangon crangon).
 The model used for brown shrimp is a size-spectrum model coupled with a stage-based component that describes the development of egg and larval stages.
 With this model, we aim to investigate how predation and fisheries affect the size structure and biomass of the brown shrimp in the North Sea.

+## Requirements

+To install and run this program, you just need to have R and RStudio installed in your computer.
+All libraries needed will be installed when downloading the project.

-## Instalation
+## Installation

-You can either download the project from GitHub [BrownShrimpCC](https://github.com/AnadreaE/BrownShrimpCC.git) or install it from the USB stick that was handed over with the Thesis.
+You can either download the project from GitHub [BrownShrimpCC] (https://github.com/AnadreaE/BrownShrimpCC.git) by running following lines in the console:

+install.packages("devtools")  # install devtools if necessary
+devtools::install_github("AnadreaE/BrownShrimpCC")
+library(BrownShrimpCC)

+Important:
+Please install the package using the command above (or via RStudio → Build → Install).
+If the project folder is downloaded manually and used without installation, dependencies will not install automatically.
-Once installed, go to the build tab in the top right window of the RStudio GUI, click on `More`, `clean and install`.
+Once installed, go to the build tab in the top right window of the RStudio GUI, click on `More`, `clean and install` to ensure that all functions and data is available.
 Then it shall be ready to use.

+To install [BrownShrimpCC] from the USB stick that was handed over with the Thesis you may have to install all required libraries manually:

+deSolve,
+    RColorBrewer,
+    viridis,
+    dplyr,
+    tidyr,
+    colorspace,
+    latex2exp,
+    stringr,
+    lubridate

+and additionally, it is recommended to install "devtools".

 ## License